Charles Eastlake Smith

-Charles Eastlake Smith (1850 – 10 January 1917) was an English amateur footballer who played for Crystal Palace and England.
+Charles Eastlake Smith (1850 – 10 January 1917) was an English amateur footballer who played for the first Crystal Palace and England.
 By profession, he was an insurance clerk.

-Early life
+Early life and education

-Smith was born in Colombo, Ceylon in 1850.
-He is the son of James and Matilda Smith.
+Smith was born in Colombo, Ceylon in 1850, son of James Smith and Matilda, daughter of the physician Edward Rigby.
+The Smiths lived at 18, Falkner Square, Liverpool, later moving to 21, Longton Grove, Lewisham, Kent (now counted as part of southeast London).
 His father James had been born in Scotland and was an East Indian Merchant.
 He was educated at Rossall School in Lancashire and played in the school football XI in 1869 and 1870 being captain in his final year.
+Smith suffered from some degree of deafness; his aunt- his mother's eldest sister- the author and literary critic Elizabeth, Lady Eastlake, refers to him in some letters to others as "my dear deaf Charlie" and "my dear deaf Chas Eastlake Smith".

 Football

-Smith played for Crystal Palace and later Wanderers as a forward; in 1876 he won an international cap when he played for England against Scotland.
+Smith played for the original Crystal Palace and later Wanderers as a forward; in 1876 he won an international cap when he played for England against Scotland.

 Smith served on the Football Association committee between 1875 and 1876.

 Family

+In 1880 Smith married Lizzie E., daughter of George P. Cooper, of Lethen Grange, Sydenham, Kent.
+Smith's aunt, Lady Eastlake, wrote of her in 1880 "yesterday my dear deaf Chas Eastlake Smith (Matilda's 2nd son) married a good girl with sufficient fortune."
+They had a son, Claude Eastlake Smith, and a daughter, Gladys Shirley Eastlake Smith, who became a tennis player and was an Olympic gold medalist in 1908.

 Smith was the cousin of fellow England international, Gilbert Smith.

-Smith married Lizzie Cooper in Lewisham in 1880.
-They had a son Claude Eastlake Smith and a daughter Gladys Shirley Eastlake Smith who became a tennis player and was an Olympic gold medalist in 1908.
+Smith compiled and edited after his aunt Elizabeth, Lady Eastlake's death the Journals and Correspondence of Lady Eastlake from her notebooks and letters.
+After her death, Smith came into possession of a bust of his aunt by the sculptor William Theed, but as of 2009 "its present whereabouts are unknown".

 Smith died in Bromley, London on 10 January 1917.